Moonchichiii/battleship_project3/README.md

 * Handle and display errors in a clear manner to the user.
 * Allow users the option to restart the game.

 ## User Experience

 ### User Stories
+- Play the Battleship game solo and find the hidden ships.
+- Be able to sign up as a new user.
+- Be able to login as an existing user.
+- Be able to restart the game at any point.
+- Experience the game seamlessly across different devices.

 ### User Manual